Alligators seen dragging 'badly decomposed' body into Florida lake

 “We’re unable to tell anything about it — gender or race or anything,” St. Petersburg police spokeswoman Yolanda Fernandez said.

-Otis Crawford and his partner Patricia Kays told the Tampa Bay Times they were near the lake eating breakfast when they saw about 10 alligators dragging the body through the water.
+Otis Crawford and his partner Patricia Kays, St. Petersburg residents, told the Tampa Bay Times they were near the lake eating breakfast when they saw about 10 alligators dragging the body through the water.

+WOMAN UPSET WITH BOYFRIEND USES HIS CREDIT CARD TO TIP WAITRESS $5,000, POLICE SAY

 “I saw an alligator take a chunk out of [the body], throw it up in the air and catch it and eat it,” Kays told the paper.
 “I had to go back to the car after that.
 I couldn’t watch it anymore.”